 Whether you have ERISA or Individual Disability Insurance, you likely have one of three basic types of coverage:

 This type of insurance provides benefits if you become unable to perform your current job.
-You might still be able to work another job, but if you have a disabling condition that prevents you from performing the functions of your “own occupation,” you are entitled to benefits.
+You might be able to work another job, but you are still entitled to benefits if you have a disabling condition that prevents you from performing the functions of your “own occupation.”

 This type of insurance provides benefits only if you cannot perform any job.
 Sometimes, this type of insurance contains an income qualifier that protects your level of income if you become disabled.
 You may still be able to work.
 However, if the job you have now doesn’t pay as much as your pre-disability income (usually at least 60-80 percent), you’re entitled to benefits.

 Own and Any Occupation

 Most disability insurance is a combination of both own and any occupation coverage.
-This means it may cover your ability to work your own occupation for the first 24 months of disability, and after that, only paying if you are unable to work in any occupation.
+This means it may cover your ability to work your own occupation for the first 24 months of disability.
+After that, it will only pay if you are unable to work in any occupation.

 What should you do if your claim has been wrongfully denied?

 If your disability claim has been wrongfully denied, you have a right to appeal that decision and receive the benefits that are rightfully yours.
 This is true no matter what type of insurance policy you have.
 However, the laws and regulations governing appeals are incredibly complicated.
 If you make an error or miss an important deadline, you might not have a chance to fix that mistake.

 Whether you have ERISA or Individual Disability Insurance, you should speak with a legal advisor who specializes in disability insurance law.
 Working with an experienced disability attorney who knows this complex area of law inside and out is one of the best decisions you can make.